-By the middle of 2015, the project was placed on hold until EP Pertamina is able to finalize the organizational structure of local cooperatives or local miners in said areas.
+By the middle of 2015, the project was placed on hold until EP Pertamina has finalized the organizational structure of local cooperatives or local miners in said areas.
 These miners are slated to handle the management and operation of oil wells in said areas and with whom PT BES and/or PT Ekamaro shall enter into new co-operation agreements.